Skip to content

 You should use the uvicorn-worker package instead.

-python -m pip install uvicorn-worker
+bash python -m pip install uvicorn-worker

 Gunicorn is a mature, fully featured server and process manager.